Compare broadband packages

 - The type of TV channels you want – many providers offer bundles designed around genres, for example sports and movie packages.

-- Whether you want the range of entertainment channels offered by providers such as Sky or Virgin, or are happy with Freeview.
+- Whether you want the range of entertainment channels offered by providers such as Virgin for example, or are happy with Freeview.
 After all, there’s no point in paying for hundreds of TV channels if you only ever watch a few.

 - Comparing both packages and separate services to work out which would be most cost-effective.